nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 students as they adjust themselves, easing into adulthood.

 * Optimised for university students by
-    * setting monthly psending goals as university students have limited budgets
+    * setting monthly spending goals as university students have limited budgets
     * allowing university students to categorize their spendings with custom categories suiting their diverse lifestyles
     * providing statistics to help university students better visualize their spending habits and make future plans (i.e. to cut down on costs incurred on food next month)